 CfJJ was founded in 1994 by a diverse group of juvenile justice professionals who opposed regressive legislation that threatened the key principles of the juvenile justice system: children should be treated differently than adults and their treatment should focus on rehabilitation.

-Since then, CfJJ has addressed a number of systemic juvenile justice issues and has established itself as the voice for a fair and effective system.
+Since then, CfJJ has addressed a number of systemic juvenile justice issues and has established itself as the voice for a fair, effective, and developmentally appropriate system.

-CfJJ’s work has included: surveying public opinion about the juvenile justice system; leading successful efforts to block the proposed transfer of the Department of Youth Services from the Executive Office of Health and Human Services to the Executive Office of Public Safety; helping to persuade Governor Mitt Romney to completely overhaul the Juvenile Justice Advisory Committee; focusing attention on the special needs of girls and youth with mental health problems in the juvenile justice system; advocating for reducing the unnecessary use of pre-trial detention; and galvanizing efforts to address the problem of racial disparities (Disproportionate Minority Contact).
+CfJJ’s work has included: surveying public opinion about the juvenile justice system; leading successful efforts to block the proposed transfer of the Department of Youth Services from the Executive Office of Health and Human Services to the Executive Office of Public Safety; helping to persuade Governor Mitt Romney to overhaul the state Juvenile Justice Advisory Committee; focusing attention on the special needs of girls and youth with mental health problems in the juvenile justice system; advocating for reducing the unnecessary use of pre-trial detention; and raising the age of juvenile court jurisdiction to include 17-year-olds.

-Underlying all our work has been the belief that the juvenile justice system should be as transparent as possible, consistent with the protection of the privacy of individual juveniles.
-Accordingly, we have energetically and consistently pressed for the collection and publication of comprehensive statistical data by agencies involved in juvenile justice.
+Underlying all our work has been the belief that the juvenile justice system should be as transparent as possible while protecting the privacy of individual juveniles.
+Accordingly, we have energetically and consistently pressed for the collection and publication of comprehensive, aggregate data by agencies involved in juvenile justice.